 - Load-bearing wall defects

-- Roof structure failures (not cosmetic — structural integrity)
+- Roof structure failures (the structure itself, not cosmetic finishes)

 - Floor structure defects (sagging, uneven, structural failure)